kratzert/kratzert.github.io/_posts/2022/2022-02-24-mutt-and-gmail.markdown

 What’s So Special About Mutt?

 Mutt is an open-source package that serves the purpose, is relatively small, and gets the job done.
 Despite its quick processing and resourceful error handling, it falls short when it comes to displaying images within emails.

-Since it's made in a text format to return fast results, some people might feel Mutt does not do the job well for mails with im